EFIN 6110 Accounting for Managers (2)

-Explores the principles and techniques for understanding and interpreting financial statements, including statement comparability, income measurement and disclosure, cash flow analysis, ratio analysis and the disaggregation of ratios, quality of earnings, account analysis, and footnote disclosures.
+This course explores the principles and techniques for understanding and interpreting financial statements, including statement comparability, income measurement and disclosure, cash flow analysis, ratio analysis and the disaggregation of ratios, quality of earnings, account analysis, and footnote disclosures.
 The financial relationships of the accounting model are applied to published financial statements.
 Cases are used extensively.
-(2 credit hours)

-examines the art of solving problems under uncertainty.
+This course examines the art of solving problems under uncertainty.
 Course topics include descriptive statistics, probability, sampling distributions, confidence intervals, hypothesis testing and simple and multiple regressions.
 Methods are applied to management problems drawn from marketing, finance, economics, organizational behavior, and operations management.
-(2 credit hours)

 This course examines the pricing and yield determinants of various fixed income securities including Treasury bills, notes and bonds, strips, corporate bonds, munis, mortgages, and asset-backed securities.
 Topics include the term structure of interest rates, duration, convexity, immunization, and the various types of risk that can affect the pricing of fixed income securities.
 Arbitrage-free pricing methods are explained.
 The course is designed to give students the quantitative tools they need to evaluate streams of fixed-income cash flows.

 International Finance is the sub-area of finance that studies the international investment decisions concerning real and financial assets.
 This course considers the concepts and theories of modern multinational financial management and gives participants a solid theoretical and practical background that serves to better understand the importance of risk management in a Multinational Corporation (MNCs) and the particularities of corporate finance and corporate governance in a global context.